mapshakers/mapkeyicons/readme.md

 (feel free to use it everywhere)

 ### Try it right now!
-Insert this code to your project.
+Insert this code into your project.
 ```html
 <!-- Link rawgit MapkeyIcons.css for development purposes! -->
 <link href='https://rawgit.com/mapshakers/mapkeyicons/master/dist/MapkeyIcons.css' rel='stylesheet' type='text/css'>